mariomac/better-console/README.md

 * Clear screen
 * Specify coordinates in the screen to print to.
 * Retrieve console screen size (rows and columns)
+* Empty the keyboard buffer
+* Set console type echo on/off

 It includes some utilization examples.